EdWarga/IRandXQuerry/README.md

 # XQuery & IRs
 ## Institutional Repository (IR)
 * Open Access online collection of the university community's digital content.
-Aim at archiving faculty scholorship in an open access fashion as well as student work and community publications (e.g. newsletters, newspapers/magazines, podcasts, and other media).
+Aim at archiving faculty scholarship in an open access fashion as well as student work and community publications (e.g. newsletters, newspapers/magazines, podcasts, and other media).

 * [DiscoverArchive](http://discoverarchive.vanderbilt.edu), Vanderbilt University's IR.